mel-cdn/aws-gcp-azure-terraform-fastapi/infra/terraform/gcp/README.md

 ```

 ## Terraform Setup and Local Deployment
+> Assuming that the authenticated account has the right privileges
 1. Set working directory ```cd infra/terraform/gcp```
 2. Open `variables.tf`.
 3. Update `project_prefix` with your GCP's deployment values.
 This will be appended with `ENVIRONMENT` e.g. `my-project-prefix-dev`